 Above left: This is Buck Point overlook at Canyonlands.
 Now, imagine this view without the smoke.

-Above right: At the Buck Point overlook.
-Hey wait – that's my camera so how did I shoot this picture?
+Above right: Dorky tourist at the Buck Point overlook.
+Hey wait – that's my camera, so how did I shoot

 The Final Leg

 I spent a few hours at Canyonlands and enjoyed each vista point – and believe me, I hit every one of them – then I hopped in the truck and headed north.